Effects of the siege of Leningrad: Aftermath

-Siege commemoration
+Commemoration

 Economic and human losses caused incalculable damage to the city's historic sites and cultural landmarks, with much of the damage still visible today.
 Some ruins are preserved to commemorate those who gave their lives to save the city.
 As of 2007, there were still empty spaces in St. Petersburg suburbs where buildings had stood before the siege.

-Siege influence on cultural expression
+Influence on cultural expression

 The siege caused major trauma for several generations after the war.
-Leningrad/St. Petersburg as the cultural capital, suffered incomparable human losses and the destruction of famous landmarks.
-While conditions in the city were appalling and starvation was constantly with the besieged, the city resisted for nearly three years.
+Leningrad/St. Petersburg, as the cultural capital, suffered incomparable human losses and the destruction of famous landmarks.
+While conditions in the city were appalling and starvation was constantly with the besieged, the city had resisted for nearly three years.

 The siege of Leningrad was commemorated in the late 1950s by the Green Belt of Glory, a circle of public parks and memorials along the historic front line.
 Warnings to citizens of the city as to which side of the road to walk on to avoid the German shelling can still be seen (they were restored after the war).
 Russian tour guides at Peterhof, the palaces near St. Petersburg, report that it is still dangerous to go for a stroll in the gardens during a thunderstorm, as German artillery shrapnel embedded in the trees attracts lightning.